Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Crossing time and Lifetime

 for each $s(v)$ configuration.
 This has a positive real part and is in general different for each configuration of $s(v)$.
 Denoting $W_{\text{full}}$ the amplitude estimate in \eqref{eq:AmpEstimation}, and $W_{\mathcal{C}}$ the estimate when keeping only the critical point with $s'(v)$ such that $o_{s'(v)}$ is maximal, we have

 with $h(\delta_\ell,\zeta_\ell)$ a function with a positive real part.
-Thus, equation \eqref{eq:semiPower} implies that the full amplitude is well approximated by keeping only the contribution from the dominant co--frame configuration.
-A similar argument in a different context was given in \cite{bianchi_semiclassical_2009}.
+Thus, equation \eqref{eq:semiPower} implies that the full amplitude is well approximated by keeping only the contribution from the dominant co--frame configuration in \eqref{eq:AmpEstimation}, see also \cite{bianchi_semiclassical_2009}.

-We take this opportunity to note that, instead of the EPRL model, we may use the ``proper vertex'' model \cite{engle_spin-foam_2013,shirazi_hessian_2016,engle_proposed_2013}, where only a single co--frame orientation configuration survives in \eqref{eq:AmpEstimation}, corresponding to the Regge case for which $s(v)=1$ at every vertex.
+\footnote{Note that, instead of the EPRL model, we may use the ``proper vertex'' model \cite{engle_spin-foam_2013,shirazi_hessian_2016,engle_proposed_2013}, where only a single co--frame orientation configuration survives in \eqref{eq:AmpEstimation}, corresponding to the Regge case for which $s(v)=1$ at every vertex.
 As we have seen above, the dominant co--frame orientation configuration in the EPRL model can correspond to \emph{any} configuration for $s(v)$.
-Hence, as expected, the two models will differ in their predictions for the quantum corrections to the lifetime $\tau$ and crossing time $T_c$ estimates.
+Hence, as expected, the two models will differ in their predictions for the quantum corrections to the lifetime $\tau$ and crossing time $T_c$ estimates.}